daos-stack/daos_scaled_testing/README.md

 # daos_scaled_testing
-This repo contains execution scripts for Stampede2
+This repo contains execution scripts for Frontera.